 In a non-edge-coloured graph~$G$, it is a trivial fact that if $\delta(G) \ge 2$, then $G$ contains a cycle.
 However, there exist edge-coloured graphs $G$ with $\delta^c(G) \ge 2$ that do not contain any p.c. cycles, e.g. $\widetilde{G}(2;p)$.
-Given an integer~$k\ge 3$ and an edge colouring~$c$ of a graph~$G$ such that no p.c. cycle in~$G$ has length at least~$k$, it is natural to ask what is the length of the longest p.c. path in $G$.
-We prove that the longest p.c. path grows exponentially with~$\delta^c(G)$ for fixed $k$. \begin{thm} For integers $k \ge 3$, every edge-coloured graph $G$ with $\delta^c(G) \ge \lceil 3k/2 \rceil-3$ contains a p.c. path of length~$k2^{\delta^c(G)-\lceil 3k/2 \rceil+4}-2$ or a p.c. cycle of length at least~$k$. \end{thm} On the other hand, we show that there exist edge-coloured graphs~$G$, which only contain p.c. paths and p.c. cycles of lengths at most $k 2^{\delta^c(G)-k+2}-2$ and~$k-1$ respectively. \begin{prp} For integers $d \ge k-1 \ge 2$, there exist infinitely many edge-coloured graphs $G$ with $\delta^{c}(G) \ge d$ such that the longest p.c. paths and p.c. cycles in $G$ are of lengths $k 2^{d-k+2}-2$ and~$k-1$ respectively. \end{prp} For $k=3$, Theorem~\ref{thm:k<d} gives the following simple corollary, which is best possible by Proposition~\ref{prp:upper}. \begin{cor} Every edge-coloured graph $G$ with $\delta^c(G) = d$ contains a p.c. path of length~$3 \times 2^{d-1}-2$ or a p.c. cycle. \end{cor} For $d+1 \ge k \ge 3$, we conjecture the following result. \begin{conj} For integers $k \ge 3$, every edge-coloured graph $G$ with $\delta^c(G) \ge k-1$ contains a p.c. path of length~$k2^{\delta^c(G)-k+2}-2$ or a p.c. cycle of length at least~$k$. \end{conj} This conjecture is true for $k=3$ and $k=d+1$ by Corollary~\ref{cor:k=3} and Theorem~\ref{thm:2d+1} respectively.
-Moreover, if Conjecture~\ref{conj:k<d} is true for all $d+1 \ge k \ge 3$, then it is best possible by Proposition~\ref{prp:upper}.
+Given an integer~$k\ge 3$ and an edge-colouring~$c$ of a graph~$G$ such that no p.c. cycle in~$G$ has length at least~$k$, it is natural to ask for the length of the longest p.c. path in $G$.
+We prove that the longest p.c. path grows exponentially with~$\delta^c(G)$ for fixed $k$.